Doctoral Coaching

 - Cross-cultural considerations and positionality

-- Structural coherence and argument precision
+- Structural organization, coherence, and argument precision

-- Conceptual integration across chapters
+- Conceptual integration across sections

-- APA formatting as a craft skill
+- APA formatting as a learned skill

 - Refinement toward publication standards